Skip to content

 php

-$logo_id = themeplus_get_option( 'logo_image', '' );
+$logo = themeplus_get_option( 'logo_image', [] );

-if ( $logo_id ) {
+if ( ! empty( $logo['url'] ) ) {

-echo wp_get_attachment_image( $logo_id, 'full', false, [
+echo wp_get_attachment_image( $logo['id'], 'full', false, [

 'class' => 'site-logo__img',

-'alt' => get_bloginfo( 'name' ),
+'alt' => $logo['alt'] ?: get_bloginfo( 'name' ),

 ]);